 The water creates a perfect breeding ground and habitat for waterfowl, ducks, geese and other marsh birds.
 If you’re lucky, you’ll spot a Virginia Rail hiding in the dense vegetation or catch the glistening blue-gray under feathers of the Sora — two of the many special birds (198 species are recorded) that birdwatchers flock the refuge for.

 A camera is essential here.
 Snap intimate photos of pronghorn antelope, elk, golden eagles, hawks, deer, beavers, moose and migratory birds (just a few of the animals hanging around these parts).
 But don’t take just our word for it!
 The refuge’s website describes the essence of this unique destination best:

 “One can sense the vibrance of life here; the faint whirrings of insects, the murmur of moving water, the comings and goings of mammals, and the flights of birds set against the brilliant sky at dawn or dusk.”

-Arapaho National Wildlife Refuge is one hour northeast of Steamboat Springs, one hour east of State Forest State Park and only 20 minutes from the town of Walden.
-For exact directions from anywhere in the state, use the NWR’s Google Map: http://www.fws.gov/arapaho/visitus.html
+Arapaho National Wildlife Refuge is 1 hour northeast of Steamboat Springs, 1 hour east of State Forest State Park and only 20 minutes from the town of Walden.
+Visit their site for specific directions.

 Photo credits: Flickr/USFWS Mountain Prairie